Razland/ReproducibleResearch_1/PA1_template.md

 ```
 ## [1] 2304
 ```
     Devise a strategy for filling in all of the missing values in the datase.
     Create a new dataset that is equal to the original dataset but with the missing data filled in.

-_It is easily determined that NA values are clustered for entire days: in other words, many days have no observations for steps._
+_Rationale: It is easily determined that NA values are clustered for entire
+days: in other words, many days have no observations for steps, and do not contribute information to the data._

 ```r